sudeepbm/snap-to-flatpak/README.md

 ## Status of this script
 This script is released as `v1.0` on August 30,2023.

 This script has been tested on `Ubuntu linux 23.04`.
-This script will work on any Ubuntu based linux distro with snaps using `gnome desktop`.
+This script will work on any Ubuntu based linux distro with snaps using `gnome desktop environment`.

 P.S.: This script will work on any other Ubuntu based linux distro using desktop managers other than 'gnome' but be prepared for the 'gtk apps'.